 Deflection measurements were taken using the same procedure that was used to test specimen S2.
-The load vs. deflection plots are given in Appendix C of Kapitan's thesis.
-The deflections measured during testing were very small.
+The load vs. deflection plots are given in Appendix C. The deflections measured during testing were very small.
 The maximum tip deflections were 0.14 inches in the X-direction and 0.05 inches in the Y-direction.
 Very little deflection was measured near the base of the column.
-Crack elongations were also measured during testing and are given in Appendix C of Kapitan's thesis.
-Very little elongation was observed for specimen C1.
+Crack elongations were also measured during testing and are given in Appendix C. Very little elongation was observed for specimen C1.

-Strains were measured in the reinforcing steel and the concrete during the testing process and are given in Appendix C of Kapitan's thesis.
-Similarly to specimen S2, the strains were measured in one cross-section of the column approximately 23 inches up from its base.
+Strains were measured in the reinforcing steel and the concrete during the testing process and are given in Appendix C. Similarly to specimen S2, the strains were measured in one cross-section of the column approximately 23 inches up from its base.
 Due to the position of the gauges the strain measuring devices gave little information about the critical section of the column.